-Your driving record greatly impacts your car insurance rates, especially if you have a bad driving record.
+Your driving record greatly impacts your car insurance rates, especially if you have a bad one.
 Whether you’re aggressive, inattentive, have a DUI on your record, or have the perfect driving record, these factors affect your auto insurance rates.
-We’re going to walk you through how your driving record affects your car insurance rates.
+We’ll walk you through how your driving record affects your car insurance rates.

 How Does Your Driving Record Affect Your Insurance Rate?

 When you contact an insurance agent, they want to know what type of driver you’re.
 The type of driver you’re affects what your rates are.
 With a clean driving record, you’re seen as someone unlikely to make a claim.

 You’re a risk if you have a bad driving record, and your rates tend to be higher.
 Many factors come into play when insurers give you a quote, but your driving record is important as it determines whether you’re a bad driver.

 Many factors help determine the cost of car insurance